 Some people get caught up in thinking it is the lactose messing with their stomach or creating unwanted gas, when in reality they are taking a product that has been exposed to high heats and chemicals that have denatured the protein.

-This makes the product unrecognizable or useable by the body which leads to stomach discomfort and belly bloat.
+This makes the product unrecognizable or usable by the body which leads to stomach discomfort and belly bloat.
 Level-1 and Phormula-1 are Low Temperature Processed and Crossflow Micro-Filtrated proteins that have not been exposed to heat or chemicals.

 Therefore, they don't give you an upset stomach, or the “protein farts,” and will be much easier for your body to use effectively.